1085 Winnipeg Avenue

 All figures in $000s

-Note: Harvest Manitoba’s audited financial statements do not include the value of donated food in revenues and expenses.
-Its auditors disclose the amount of donated food in pounds each year, which Ci valued by multiplying by the average cost of food recommended by Food Banks Canada ($2.62 per pound in F2020, $2.60 per pound in F2019, and $2.60 per pound in F2018).
-Ci reported these amounts as donated goods in kind, affecting revenues and expenses by $28.6m in F2020, $27.2m in F2019, and $29.6m in F2018.
-Ci reported government funding from the charity’s T3010 filings with the CRA, and removed the amounts from donations.
-Ci gathered administrative and fundraising costs from the charity’s annual filings.
-In its annual filings, Harvest Manitoba reported volunteer training costs and community engagement as other costs.
-Ci reclassified these amounts as program and fundraising costs, respectively.
-Ci removed amortization included within program and administrative costs, according to the charity’s financial notes.
+Note: DONATED FOOD: Ci included the value of donated food in donated goods in kind from Harvest Manitoba’s financial statements, affecting revenues and expenses by $32.6m in F2023, $31.3m in F2022, and $30.0m in F2021.
+GOVERNMENT FUNDING: Ci reported government funding from the charity’s T3010 filings with the CRA and removed the amounts from donations.
+DEFERRED REVENUE: Ci adjusted for deferred revenues and received capital contributions, affecting donations by $1.3m in F2023, ($38k) in F2022, and $314k in F2021.
+Ci removed amortized contributions related to capital assets, decreasing total revenues by $346k in F2023, $339k in F2022, and $324k in F2021.
+ACTIVITY-BASED COSTING: Ci gathered administrative and fundraising costs from the charity’s annual filings with the CRA.
+In its annual filings, Harvest Manitoba reports community engagement in other costs.
+Ci reclassified these amounts as fundraising costs.
+AMORTIZATION: Ci removed amortization included within program and administrative costs, according to the charity’s financial notes.

 Salary Information